Data-Science-in-Mechanical-Engineering/SPACE/README.md

 ## Usage

 See **SPACE_example_notebook.ipynb** for an example notebook showing step by step how to use the SPACE code.
+Alternatively, this notebook can also be directly launched in [Google Colab](https://colab.research.google.com/github/lkreiskoether/SPACE/blob/master/SPACE_example_notebook.ipynb).